alexscott64/woulder/docs/river-crossing-calculation.md

 ## Flow Estimation Methods

-Not all river crossings have gauges directly at the crossing point.
-Woulder uses two scientifically-validated methods to estimate flow at ungauged locations.
+Not all river crossings have gauges directly at the crossing point. woulder uses two scientifically-validated methods to estimate flow at ungauged locations.

 ### Method 1: Drainage Area Ratio Method